Altabeh/gcl/README.md

 - EPO patents are now downloadable without claims missing.
 - Patent data can now contain patent descriptions using the option `include_description = True` in `.patent_data()` of the GCLParse class.
 - Claim/description extraction is more fine-grained and robust.
 - `depdendent_on` value for each claim in `patents_in_suit` is now a list.
-It can take more than one value in case there are references to more than one precedeng claim.
+It can take more than one value in case there are references to more than one preceding claim.
-- The method `.grab_ifw()` of the USPTOscrape class can take `skip_download` argument now to avoid sending requests in case the data file already exists in the local disk.
+- The method `.grab_ifw()` of the USPTOscrape class can take the `skip_download` argument now to avoid sending requests in case the data file already exists in the local disk.
 - Bug fixes